 - In a food processor place all spice paste ingredients together, process until it becomes a paste and smooth in consistency.
 Set aside.

-- In a large wok add oil then sauté the spice paste for 5 minutes or until fragrant on medium low heat, add all the braising liquid ingredients, bring heat to high until the mixture boils, turn heat back to medium low then add the chicken in one layer making sure it is coated with the sauce.
+- In a large wok add coconut oil then sauté the spice paste for 5 minutes or until fragrant on medium low heat, add all the braising liquid ingredients, bring heat to high until the mixture boils, turn heat back to medium low then add the chicken in one layer making sure it is coated with the sauce.
 Cover the wok then cook for 20 minutes then turn the heat off, turn it over then leave the chicken for an hour to soak in this sauce.

 - Remove the chicken from the sauce, set it aside.